 (Photos: Norfolk near Burnham Market, Holkham Bay, Blakeney Point, Campsite: Burnham Breck - great view, 5 minute walk to town but very basic)

-Now that I’m agreeable to camping, the youngest one isn’t so little anymore and we’ve acquired our own gear, we’ve stretched our reach beyond Kent and have ventured to Swanage (near Corfe Castle), the New Forest, Norfolk and even further afield to an amazing campsite along the Dordogne near Sarlat and another campsite near Bayonne in Basque Country.
+Now that I’m agreeable to camping, the youngest one isn’t so little anymore and we’ve acquired our own gear, we’ve stretched our reach beyond Kent and have ventured to Swanage (near Corfe Castle), the New Forest, Norfolk and even further afield to France and an amazing campsite in Beynac along the Dordogne (near Sarlat) and another great campsite near Bayonne in Basque Country.

 (Photos: Ondres, Saint Jean de Luz, San Sebastian & Bayonne, Campsite: Camping du Lac in Ondres)

 (Photos: Beynac near Sarlat, France, Campsite: Camping le Capeyrou)

 In France, the children not only experience the freedom but also improve their international relations playing with children from all over Europe and sometimes without a common language.
 Particularly exciting for the children, their boundaries were extended a little past the campsite each morning when they walked across the street (on their own!!) to the Pastisseria, with a few Euros in hand, for the morning croissants.
 Definitely not something they have the freedom to do in our leafy suburb of South London.
 And we’ve found the most amazing family run campsite along the Dordogne River near Sarlat where there is an endless list of things to do and see if you tire of lounging by the heated pool and gazing at the medieval chateau atop the rock.

 We’ve learned several things over the years to make the camping experience more enjoyable.
 Here’s a few things that we have, bring or do:

 choose a campsite in an area that we want to visit and explore

 we now have all our own camping gear rather than borrowing odds and sods from generous friends